QuickBlox/web-notifications/README.md

  */
 var notify = new QBNotification(title, options);
 ```
-Then you can show notification by
+Then you can show notification via
 ```javascript
 notify.show()
 ```